thomjur/home_page/projects/religionml.md

 specific needs.</p>
 <h3 id="use-case-iii-new-perspectives-on-current-research-questions">Use
 Case III: New Perspectives on Current Research Questions</h3>
-<p>The training of machine learning models and the general annotation of
+<p>The training of machine learning models and the annotation of
 the data also grant new insights into the use of religious terminology.
 Firstly, the annotations' statistics contribute exciting insights into the data, for example, by providing an overview of the distribution of